Efficient Conformance Checking using Approximate Alignment Computation with Tandem Repeats: Automata-based Conformance Checking with Tandem Repeats Reductions

 The reduction of a given event log and its tandem repeats is displayed in Alg.~\ref{alg:reduceLog}.
-Each trace $t\in\logL$ is reduced from position $\position$ until no more tandem repeats can be found and reduced and $\position$ reaches the end of the trace $\left|t\right|$.
+Each trace $t\in\logL$ is reduced from position $\position$ until no more tandem repeats can be found and reduced, and $\position$ reaches the end of the trace $\left|t\right|$.
 Algorithm~\ref{alg:reduceLog} returns the reduced log $\redLog$ and the reduction information $\reductions$.

-Figure~\ref{fig:runningExampleReduction} shows the reduced event log for our running example after applying Alg.~\ref{alg:reduceLog}.
-For example, trace (4) was reduced to the trace $\langle A,$$B,D,F$,$B,D,F$$,B,D\rangle$ by reducing the tandem repeat at position 2 with length 3, the labels reduced are $\redReps=6$, function $\complemnt$ relates positions 2 and 5, 3 and 6, and so on and so forth.
+Figure~\ref{fig:runningExampleReduction} shows the reduced event log for our running example after applying Alg.~\ref{alg:reduceLog} to the input event log from Fig.~\ref{fig:runningExampleLog}.
+For example, trace (4) was reduced to the trace $\langle A,$$B,D,F$,$B,D,F$$,B,D\rangle$ by reducing the tandem repeat at position 2 with length 3, the labels reduced are $\redReps=6$, function $\complemnt$ relates ($\leftrightarrow$) positions 2 and 5, 3 and 6, and so forth.

-Next, we compute the alignments between the reachability graph and the DAFSA of the reduced event log.
-In order to compute these alignments, the algorithm in~\cite{ReissnerCDRA17} is adapted in two ways for dealing with reduced traces. \begin{inparaenum}[] \item First, the cost function in Def.~\ref{def:CostFunction} is modified, this will be critical when the computed alignments are extended to full alignments for the original traces. \item Second, for improving the computation time, a binary search is implemented for traces reduced to the same reduced trace. \end{inparaenum}
+Next, we compute alignments for the reachability graph and the DAFSA of the reduced event log.
+In order to compute the alignments, Alg.~\ref{alg:fsmAlignments} is adapted to deal with reduced traces. \begin{inparaenum}[] \item First, the cost function in Def.~\ref{def:CostFunction} is modified to prioritise finding repeatable sequences in the process model. \item Second, for improving the computation time, a binary search is implemented for traces reduced to the same reduced trace. \end{inparaenum}